HowTo: Build a retro-smart home display via analog displays

 Requirements

-Before you start with this article you should have dealt with the basics of soldering.
-Information on this can be found in the following article.
+Before you start with this article, you should have dealt with the basics of soldering.
+You can find information about this in the following article.

 Required material: